auctumnus/hanas/README.md

 The frontend is _technically_ optional, but in practice you'll want to run a frontend of some sort.
 The announcements and events servers are entirely optional, but can provide a better experience for the frontend.
+The storage backend needs to be an S3-compatible one.

 #### Database